brhoades/blag/_drafts/one-on-ones.md

 #### Positive Feedback and Performance Cycles
 ![feedback comic](/assets/images/oneonones-feedback.png)
-*Julie Zhou, **The Making of a Manager***
+*Julie Zhuo, **The Making of a Manager***

-More or less, this is the song Julie Zhou sings about feedback in [_The Making of a Manager_](https://www.amazon.com/Making-Manager-What-Everyone-Looks/dp/0735219567).
+More or less, this is the song Julie Zhuo sings about feedback in [_The Making of a Manager_](https://www.amazon.com/Making-Manager-What-Everyone-Looks/dp/0735219567).
 People want to succeed, but it's very hard to without being told how they are doing.
 In reality, positive feedback should be easy and you should have a lot of it.
 It could be as simple as "you finished up early this sprint, nice job" or "you really wow'd me with how you took that problem and ran with it".
 If you need to aim low, as someone is struggling, it can be simply acknowledging that "I can tell you are really trying hard: keep at it."

 **You must give positive feedback**.
 The amount will vary and it's an art; some people know where they're at while others need a few pep talks from time-to-time.
 Whatever it takes, your reports should leave 1-on-1s with an impression of where they sit in your eyes.
 If they only learn where they sit with you when raises come 'round, **you have failed them as a manager**.
 Whether you're meeting expectations should never be a surprise for anyone.
 By waiting until the of the cycle, you have stolen report's agency to do anything about what you just told them.
 This is a grave disservice; you stole a year of opportunity from them to discuss how they could be even better.
 Additionally, your report likely spent the year feeling uneasy about where they stand in your eyes.